- Grade:

 The 296 square mile tropical rainforest at Kibale boasts the highest concentration of primates anywhere in Africa and is home to 13 different species including the rare red colobus and L'Hoest's monkeys.
 It is also one of the best places in the world to track chimpanzees in the wild.

 Day 6 - Chimpanzee trekking in Kibale Forest National Park.
 Bigodi Swamp walk.
-Optional visit to local village and school.
+Optional community visits.

 Day 8 - Walking in Rwenzori Mountains National Park - 5-6 hours.
 Drive to Queen Elizabeth National Park.